asalber/asalber.github.io/statistics/exercises/non_linear_regression.md

 ## Exercise 1
 A dietary center is testing a new diet in sample of 12 persons.
-The data below are the number of days of diet and the weight loss (in Kg) until them for every person.
+The data below are the number of days of diet and the weight loss (in kg) until them for every person.

 ```
 (33,3.9)  (51,5.9)  (30,3.2)  (55,6)  (38,4.9)  (62,6.2)  (35,4.5)  (60,6.1)  (44,5.6)  (69,6.2)  (47,5.8)  (40,5.3)